number-25/rich_directRNA/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `multiqc/`
+- `transcript_reconstruction/stringtie`
-  - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
+  - `KCMF1.1.stringtie.coverage.gtf`: a standalone HTML file that can be viewed in your web browser.
-  - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+  - `KCMF1.1.stringtie.transcripts.gtf`: directory containing parsed statistics from the different tools used in the pipeline.
-  - `multiqc_plots/`: directory containing static images from the report in various formats.

 </details>